-Originally funded by the Graham Foundation, this design for 63 units of housing in Lowell, Massachusetts is the result of an investigation of a new building type and program that combines housing with educational space/services.
+Synopsis: Funded by the Graham Foundation, this design for 63 housing units in Lowell, Massachusetts, was the by-product of a new building type combining housing and educational services.

-An on-site after-school program allows school-aged residents to receive mentoring from local university students.
-The mentors assist students in completing their homework assignments and provide supplementary instruction.
-The mentors receive credits from the participating universities.
-Resident students who graduate from this program and are accepted by the local university are eligible for scholarships.
+Detailed Description: An onsite after-school program lets school-aged residents receive mentoring from local university students.
+The mentors help students complete homework assignments and provide supplementary instruction.
+The mentors receive credits from participating universities.
+Resident students who graduate from this program and are accepted at the local university are eligible for scholarships.

-The architectural objectives of this project are modest.
-First, design the educational component of this project so that it is integral to the public framework of this complex.
-Second, integrate this complex’s public spaces with the existing neighborhood.
-Third, provide educational environments that are supportive of the program’s charter.
-Fourth, allow the educational space to have a prominent public face while providing privacy for resident students.
-Fifth, reduce the stigma of multi-family housing by creating multiple entrances at grade.
+The project’s architectural objectives are modest: (1) design the educational component of this project so that is integral to the public framework of this complex; (2) integrate its public spaces with the existing neighborhood; (3) provide educational environments that support the program’s charter; (4) give the educational area a prominent public face, as well as privacy for resident students; (5), reduce the stigma of multifamily housing by creating multiple entrances at grade.